Lozarth/Lozarth/README.md

 # Lozarth
-My name is Anthony.
-I'm 13, and I like computers and stuff.
+I like computers and stuff.

 I know languages such as Javascript, Lua and probably a few others.